Afam-26/ReadMe-Generator/README.md

-Your mmaduka
+Your Nzube
-    where are you from obigbo
+    where are you from udi
-    and your agu
+    and your adamma